Happy New Year (a couple of days early)!

 This meeting embodied all three of the listed mindsets.
 We met on a Sunday night since it was convenient for all of us, rather than meeting only during business hours, and the meeting was during the mid-winter break when school wasn’t in session.
 We wanted to make a contribution before the end of calendar year, and to wait until school was back in session would have made it very easy just to put the project off until the children returned to school.
 If that would have happened, the program that emerged from that discussion may have never been started.
 Why?
 Because when you get back to school, you’re inundated with all those normal things that need to “get done” and emergencies that need to be handled rather than setting time aside to focus on possibilities.
 That’s “Visioning,” and not enough schools are doing it today.
 Our conversation centered around possibilities rather than pitfalls, as well as who was going to take responsibility for each of those “next steps.”

 Today, the program is generating more funds year after year, assisting students with private music lesson subsidies and summer music camp scholarships.
 The high school band has won local, state and national competitions, receiving high schools in music performance, and the carry-over benefits of discipline, teamwork, practice and excellence have a positive effect on their academics as well.
 Last month, our signature event cleared over $10,000 in income.
 That’s what our goal was for the first year of the program, and that contribution we made a decade ago to kick it off was just a fraction of that amount.
+To know that after 10 years, one night’s event raised what it took us a year to get to at the start is a pretty amazing accomplishment…one that couldn’t be done without a lot of assistance from our volunteer committees, work through out the year in the community, and seeing success after success rather than setback after setback.
+Bottom line: successes need to be celebrated and promoted to foster additional successes.
+A “Help us because we’re struggling” message is WAY different from a “Help us to help others who are struggling” one.

 Rest at the Appropriate Time